For time:

 Post time to comments.

-Compare to similar 191107.
+Compare to similar 250113.

 Stimulus and Strategy:

-Try to hit each of today’s running intervals as quickly as your capacity will allow.
+Try to hit each of today’s running intervals as quickly as your capacity allows.
 Today is a day when most athletes can tackle the effort as prescribed.
 If you are alone, have a goal in mind for each interval.
 If you are training with a buddy or a group, keep up with someone who will challenge your pace.

 Scaling:

-To reduce the volume of this effort, cut the distances in half.
+To reduce the volume, cut the distances in half.

 Today is a day when most athletes can perform this as prescribed.
-However, if you are new or less experienced, complete the beginner option.
+However, if you are new or less experienced, complete the beginner option and potentially perform each effort with a combination of running and walking.

 In case of injury or limitation, for the 1,600-meter run, perform 3,500/5,000 meters on the Echo bike or 1,600/2,000 meters on the rower.
 For the 800-meter run, perform 1,750/2,500 meters on the Echo bike or 800/1,000 meters on the rower.
 For the 400-meter run, perform 900/1,250 meters on the Echo bike or 400/500 meters on the rower.
-For the 200-meter run, 500/700 meters on the Echo bike, or 200/250 meters on the rower.
+For the 200-meter run, 500/700 meters on the Echo bike or 200/250 meters on the rower.

 Intermediate option: